Short-range nuclear forces in singlet channels: Discussion and Conclusion

-Since the enhancement due to the residual counterterms dominates, we power count $\cs{1}{0}$ contact interaction according to \eqref{eqn_c2nres}, as if the theory were the pionless one.
+Since the enhancement due to the residual counterterms dominates, we power count $\cs{1}{0}$ contact interaction according to Eq. \eqref{eqn_c2nres}, as if the theory were the pionless one.
 In particular, the $\mathcal{O}(Q^3)$ counterterms have the following structure:

-Because of the uncertainties associated with $c_i$ in TPE1, we refrain from actually calculating $\mathcal{O}(Q^3)$ of $\cs{1}{0}$.
+The numerical implementation of $\mathcal{O}(Q^3)$ for $\cs{1}{0}$ is currently being worked on and will be reported in later publications.
 Summarized in Table~\ref{table:PC} is our power counting for the two-nucleon sector in both singlet and triplet channels for $S$ and $P$ waves.

 We scrutinize WPC with a more stringent interpretation of RG invariance: not only should the cutoff dependence become vanishingly small for $\Lambda \gtrsim \mhi$, but it must vanish sufficiently fast so that the accuracy claimed by the power counting is consistent with the cutoff error.
 This leads to a crucial conclusion in our analysis that, contrary to WPC, $\mathcal{O}(Q)$ of the EFT expansion does not vanish.
 Instead, $\mathcal{O}(Q)$ is made of one insertion of the two-derivative $\cs{1}{0}$ counterterm: $D/2({p'}^2+p^2)$.
 Although we are not the first to propose this, our argument, that the cutoff error of the LO amplitude is one order lower than TPE0 and has to be corrected by the $D$ term alone, provides some new insights.
 For instance, unlike Ref.~\cite{Kaplan:1996xu} (also discussed later in Ref.~\cite{Gegelia}), our rationale is \textit{a priori} and does not rely on the numerical value of $D$ in a particular renormalization scheme.